Financial Aid Consumer Information

 State Grant Assistance

 To find out more about state grant assistance, please call the Financial Aid Office at (865) 251-1800 .
-Please note that state grants typically apply to undergraduate degrees.
+Please note that state grants typically apply to undergraduate degree programs.

 Student Loan Information Published by the Department of Education